 Section 19-87 Performance pay increases.

-conjunction with performance evaluations for the purpose of determining eligibility for salary
+department head in conjunction with performance evaluations for the purpose of determining

-effectiveness of performance of services rendered.
-After the above analysis by the department
+efficiency and effectiveness of performance of services rendered.
+After the above analysis by the

 employee on appropriate forms to the director for review sufficiently in advance of the effective